ruddyscent/csharp-data-structures-and-algorithms/README.md

-B09540 C# Data Structures and Algorithms
+C# Data Structures and Algorithms

-All code files are placed chapterwise

-Chapters 1 and 7 don't have code files.
+The source codes of [M. Jamro, C# Data Structures and Algorithms, 2018](https://www.packtpub.com/product/c-data-structures-and-algorithms/9781788833738).
+The original source code of this repository was downloaded from the publisher's homepage and modified for my own purpose.
+The publisher maintains [their own repository](https://github.com/PacktPublishing/-C-8-Data-Structures-and-Algorithms) on GitHub.